Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2614.932671,2630.888348.md

 ### Transcript

-> oh thanks sleepers delight also the guy whose music you're hearing currently good stuff
+> oh thanks sleepers delight also the guy whose music you're hearing currently good stuff what is my most favorite game oh no that